 The CCHA must verify all information provided by the family (see Chapter 7).
-Based on verified information, the CCHA must make a final determination of eligibility (see Chapter 3) and must confirm that the family qualified for any special admission, targeted admission, or selection preference that affected the order in which the family was selected from the waiting list.
+Based on verified information, the CCHA must make a final determination of eligibility (see Chapter 3) and must confirm that the family qualified for any special admission, targeted funding admission, or selection preference that affected the order in which the family was selected from the waiting list.

 If the CCHA determines that the family is ineligible, the CCHA will send written notification of the ineligibility determination within 10 business days of the determination.
-The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal review (Chapter 16).
+The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal hearing (Chapter 16).

-If a family fails to qualify for any criteria that affected the order in which it was selected from the waiting list (e.g. targeted funding, extremely low-income), the family will be returned to its original position on the waiting list.
+If a family fails to qualify for any criteria that affected the order in which it was selected from the waiting list (e.g. targeted funding, extremely low-income), the family will be returned to the waiting list taking into account any change in the families preference status with the original time/date.
 The CCHA will notify the family in writing that it has been returned to the waiting list, and will specify the reasons for it.